 PS4.
 Waves and Their Applications in Technologies for Information Transfer

 6.MS-PS4-1.
-Use diagrams of a simple wave to explain that a wave has a repeating pattern with a specific amplitude, frequency, and wavelength.
+Use diagrams of a simple wave to explain that (a) a wave has a repeating pattern with a specific amplitude, frequency, and wavelength, and (b) the amplitude of a wave is related to the energy of the wave.

 State Assessment Boundaries: